kanisterio/kanister/docs/tutorial.rst

 Blueprint Development
 =====================

 To start with Blueprint development we need to be aware about some terms such as Actions, Phase, KanisterFunctions, Objects.

-You need to define action for your application, For example backup, restore, delete.
+Define and Add actions for the blueprint as per your blueprints.
+Each action performs a set of task.
+For example backup, restore, delete.

 Each action consists of phases and each phase executes a :doc:`Kanister Function </functions>` which we specify through `func` field inside the phase.
-We can find the list of :doc:`Existing Functions </functions>` here.
+We can find the list of :doc:`Existing Functions </functions>` supported by kanister here.

+Arguments to the functions can be provided through `args` field.

-Now each phase can consume or create Artifacts.
-Artifacts are generally used to reference backup data.
+Each phase can consume or create :ref:`Artifacts <tutorial>`.
+Artifacts are generally used to reference backed up data.
+For example, If there is backup action performed on S3 then the artifact will hold reference to that data.
 Artifacts created by phases in an action are Output Artifacts.
 Artifacts consumed by an action are Input Artifacts.